webscraperio/web-scraper-documentation/docs/Scraping a site.md

  * [Link selector][link-selector]
  * [Element selector][element-selector]

-### Inspect selector tree

-After you have created selectors for the *sitemap* you can inspect the tree structure of selectors in the Selector graph panel.
-Image below shows an example selector graph.

-![Fig. 4: News site selector graph][image-news-site-selector-graph]

 ## Scrape the site

 After you have created selectors for the *sitemap* you can start scraping.
 Open